ParkCharles/Hiking_data_to_Sui_blockchain/README.md

-# Garmin Hiking Data Integration with SUI Blockchain
+# Hiking Data Integration with SUI Blockchain

 This project demonstrates how to integrate Garmin hiking data into a service that records and stores the data on the SUI blockchain.
 The goal is to create a simple yet effective way to track hiking activities, including essential metrics like location, elevation, and time, while utilizing the decentralized benefits of blockchain technology.